 Impacts associated with aquaculture inside HPZs will be managed under the Aquaculture Act 2001 to ensure that all reasonable and practicable measures are taken to ensure "no harm to habitats or the functioning of ecosystems" (DEWNR 2012b).
-Impacts associated with aquaculture inside GMUZs will be managed under the Aquaculture Act 2001 which requires aquaculture policies to seek to further the objects of the Marine Parks Act 2007 (DEWNR 2012b).

 The management plan does not address the issues associated with off-road driving, including on beaches.